wp-plugins/thesis-cacher-beta/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Thesis Cache(r) is designed to integrate WordPress object caching with you thesis theme by giving you page-by-page cache control.
+Thesis Cache(r) is designed to integrate WordPress object caching with your thesis theme by giving you page-by-page cache control.

 == Description ==

-Thesis Cache(r) works with any and all object-caching plugins including W3TotalCache.
+Thesis Cache(r) works with any and all object-caching plugins including W3 Total Cache.
 If no persistent object cache is in use it will install a basic file-based object cache.
 Thesis Cache(r) gives each post/page/post-type object a meta box to select whether a page is cached, if so for how long, and whether or not to also cache the sidebars on the page.

 == Installation ==